Will the Idi Amin Legacy attract Tourists to Uganda?

 Idi Amin of Uganda – A Tourist Attraction?
 At the most, Idi Amin, as a Tourist Attraction, would play a supportive role, never be the main character.
 Something that the self-proclaimed “His Excellency, President for Life, Field Marshal Al Hadji Doctor Idi Amin Dada, VC, DSO, MC, Lord of All the Beasts of the Earth and Fishes of the Seas and Conqueror of the British Empire in Africa in General and Uganda in Particular” would not appreciate or like.

-So-called Dark Tourism involves travel to places historically associated with death and tragedy such as Auschwitz in Poland, Dachau in Germany, or the Genocide Memorial in Kigali, Rwanda.
+So-called Dark Tourism involves travel to places historically associated with death and tragedy, such as Auschwitz in Poland, Dachau in Germany, or the Genocide Memorial in Kigali, Rwanda.

 There have to be reasons that tourists ought to visit such a site.
-At no time should a dark Tourism glorify the Villain.
+At no time should dark Tourism glorify the Villain.
 The present Ugandan government recognizes that Idi Amin once was the President of Uganda by hanging his picture in parliament with other past presidents.
-Still, it never glorifies that dark time of Uganda’s history.
-Some historical revisionists would like dust off an Idi Amin that defies Ugandan history.
+Still, it never glorifies that dark time in Uganda’s history.
+Some historical revisionists would like to dust off an Idi Amin that defies Ugandan history.
 Under his dictatorial leadership, over 300,000 were senselessly butchered.

 Idi Amin of Uganda – A Tourist Attraction?
 Will it happen?
 Only time will tell.